eemeli/yaml/docs/08_errors.md

 Some of the errors encountered during parsing are required by the spec, but are caused by content that may be parsed unambiguously.
 To ignore these errors, use the `strict: false` option:

-- `COMMENT_SPACE`: Comments must be separated from other tokens by white space characters (only when preceding node is known to have ended)
 - `MULTILINE_IMPLICIT_KEY`: Implicit keys of flow sequence pairs need to be on a single line
 - `KEY_OVER_1024_CHARS`: The : indicator must be at most 1024 chars after the start of an implicit block mapping key